China: Peeking into the private lives of livestreamers

 In the latest instalment of his project, Mr Huang has turned his lens on people who make their living from livestreaming.

-Livestreaming has exploded in popularity during the pandemic, providing hours of entertainment as millions were confined to their homes for weeks on end.
+Livestreaming exploded in popularity during the pandemic, providing hours of entertainment as millions were confined to their homes for weeks on end.

-And it's not just buyers who were hooked.
-More digitally-savvy sellers also began going online as a way of peddling their goods.

-In February 2020, the height of China's Covid-19 epidemic, Taobao, the platform which sees the largest number of live-streaming sales, saw an increase of 719% in new sellers across the country.
+It was not just viewers who were hooked.
+More digitally-savvy entrepreneurs also went online to peddle goods.
+In February 2020 at the height of China's Covid-19 epidemic, Taobao, the Chinese platform which sees the largest number of livestreaming sales, saw an increase of 719% in new sellers across the country.

-And as lockdowns continued to be imposed across provinces and cities, the appetite for livestreaming content has remained strong.
+And as lockdowns continue to be imposed across provinces and cities, the appetite for livestreaming content has remained strong.

 "In the past two years, people's daily life and consumption habits have changed a lot," Mr Huang tells the BBC.